gtzan/synthesizers_cs_perspective/resources.md

 # Resources of Synthesizers: a CS perspective

 These links are in no particular order.
 I just tried to collect interesting links and somewhat organize the information.
+There might also be some overlap with links appearing in more than one topic/group.

 ## Software